Courses (RN to BS in Nursing online)

 Development of attitudes and practices that lead to more healthful living.
 Personal and community health problems studied.
 (Lec.
 3/Online) (A2) (B4)

 This course will provide an introduction to the concepts of public health emphasizing the distinction between population-based and individual-based approaches to prevention using nutrition and diet related conditions as examples.
 (A2) (C3) (GC)

 General education is 40 credits.
-Each of the twelve outcomes (A1-D1) must be met by at least 3 credits (see outcome descriptions below).
+Each of the 12 outcomes (A1-D1) must be met by at least three credits (see outcome descriptions below).
 A single course may meet more than one outcome, but cannot be double counted towards the 40 credit total.
 At least one course must be a Grand Challenge (G).
-No more than twelve credits can have the same course code (note- HPR courses may have more than 12 credits).
+No more than 12 credits can have the same course code (note- HPR courses may have more than 12 credits).
 General education courses may also be used to meet requirements of the major when appropriate.